rjoussen/4C/doc/documentation/src/installation/installation.rst

 **SuiteSparse**

-|FOURC| uses SuiteSparse indirectly via the Trilinos package Amesos/Amesos2 for directly solving linear systems of equations.
+|FOURC| uses SuiteSparse indirectly via the Trilinos package Amesos2 for directly solving linear systems of equations.
 See the `SuiteSparse repository <https://github.com/DrTimothyAldenDavis/SuiteSparse>`_ for details and downloads.

-After downloading the package, the configure file can be found in ``SuiteSparse-5.4.0/SuiteSparse_config/SuiteSparse_config.mk``.
-As |FOURC| uses BLAS/LAPACK in forms of libblas and liblapack, the respective linker flags need to be changed!
+On Linux based systems the package can be installed using ``sudo apt install libsuitesparse-dev``.

 .. _superludist: